KnudsenMorten/ClientInspectorV2/README.md

 <br>

 # Implementation
 Hopefully you will experience, that it is pretty easy to get everything up and running.
 The steps are outlined below.

-Below getting started, I urge you to read in more detail about the components.
+Before getting started, I urge you to read in more detail about the components in the intro below.

 <details>
   <summary>Intro of the Azure components used as part of ClientInspector</summary>